Wisdom Teeth Removal in Vaughan

 - Uncomfortable crowding of adjacent teeth

-Removing wisdom teeth has become a common and routine procedure over the years.
+Wisdom teeth removal in our Vaughan Woodbridge dental clinic, has become a common and routine procedure over the years.
 This is particularly relevant because of potential complications when the teeth are overcrowded.
 Here again, a sound diagnosis will clarify the extent of work to be done.
 Prior to extraction, the wisdom tooth and gum tissue are anesthetized.
 At the Mackenzie Dental Centre, this can be complimented with other options - nitrous oxide (laughing gas); an oral sedative; or an intravenous sedative.

-During removal, wisdom teeth are extracted just like other teeth, especially if removal through the gums is easygoing.
-In some cases, a small incision is required to remove the tooth.
+During wisdom teeth removal, the impacted teeth is extracted just like other teeth, especially if removal through the gums is easygoing.
+In some cases, a small incision is required to remove the wisdom tooth.
 After the extraction, patients are monitored in the recovery room, and depending on the sedative used, the recovery time will vary.
 In some situations, patients may require a drive home from the clinic.
 As for healing, the Mackenzie team will provide specific care instructions for the following days.

 For the first day or two after the procedure, there may be some “recovery” symptoms, all of them to be expected.
 Between the first week and second week, things should be getting back to normal.
 For patients who have questions or concerns, the Mackenzie team is available for consultation servicing Vaughan, Maple and Woodbridge.